LoganCook/bman/record/README.md

 ## Record usages and fees in intervals

 ### Notes:
+1. Prices in eRSA CRM are yearly rates: for example, one job runs for a year, one GB (storage or memory) consumed for a year or a CPU core used for a year.
 1. For Fees or Usages, they are not events but statistics in intervals.
    So the queries run against [start, end] of an interval using equal at both ends.
 1. Usage consists configuration of product and actual usage statistics.
 Usage